 Rather than add complexity, Mazda’s engineers continue to seek efficiencies in traditional engine designs.
 Producing fewer emissions, and enhanced fuel economy, Mazda’s SKYACTIV engines provide performance unimaginable a decade ago.
 The Mazda diesel will reflect these values, and will provide customers with another choice when selecting their vehicle.

 How does a diesel differ from a gasoline engine?
-Unlike a gasoline engine that requires a spark plug to ignite the fuel mixture, Diesel’s design injects fuel into the cylinders at the end of the compression cycle, the fuel ignited by the high temperatures created by the rapid compression within the cylinder.
+Unlike a gasoline engine that requires a spark plug to ignite the fuel mixture, Diesel’s design injects fuel into the cylinders at the end of the compression cycle.
+The fuel is automatically ignited by the high temperatures created by the rapid compression within the cylinder.

 With diesel fuel containing approximately 15% more energy than an equivalent amount of gasoline, vehicles fitted with a diesel engine return on average 20% to 35% greater fuel economy.
 With the benefit of advanced technologies, Mazda is convinced the diesel engine has a bright future.

-The CX-5 diesel model is currently available in both the Japanese and European markets, offering owners the benefits of lower running costs, while providing the performance of a traditional large displacement gasoline engine.
+The CX-5 diesel model initially launched in both the Japanese and European markets, offering owners the benefits of lower running costs, while providing the performance of a traditional large displacement gasoline engine.
+As of mid-August 2019, the CX-5 diesel became available in the North American Market.

 Emissions are curtailed with the addition of a urea-based treatment system.
 A proven design, this system requires nothing more than the occasional replenishment of fluid, easily accomplished via the fuel filler door.